ten-protocol/ten-whitepaper/governance.md

 This concern is not entirely different from the smart contracts security auditors, except that typically users decide which auditors they trust by using or not using those contracts.

 ###  2. Administration Of Ethereum Management Contracts.
 Like most other Ethereum applications, these contracts will have upgradeable parts to cater for bugs and new features.
-Whatever is upgradeable means that the _administrators_ have full powers over those aspects.
+Whatever is upgradeable means that the _administrators_ have full control over those aspects.
 1. Bridge logic
 2. Rollup logic
 3. Attestation logic